CAse study

 Empathy Interviews

-How do People Feel About AI?
+How Do People Feel About AI?

 "You can't use AI and academic honesty in the same sentence because AI is inherently dishonest.”
 English College Professor, Female (67)